-After firmware is uploaded, then connect USB cable to adapter.
+After the firmware is uploaded, then connect the USB cable to the adapter.

 Wait for windows information â€œNew Hardware Found USBASPâ€.
-If device isnt detected, check the board for errors and reconnect again;
+If the device isn’t discovered, check the board for errors and reconnect again;

 After device is detected Driver setup wizard opens.
 Select where USBASP driver is located.
-It is in directory you’ve downloaded with firmware.
-If you unpacked in C: drive, than driver should be in C:\usbasp.2006-12-29\bin\win-driver\ and press next:
+It is in the directory you’ve downloaded with firmware.
+If you unpacked in C: drive, then the driver should be in C:\usbasp.2006-12-29\bin\win-driver\ and press next:

-After successful setup you should see following view in device list:
+After successful setup you should see the following view in device list:

 When the device is unplugged â€“ the device disappears from the device list.
 This is it with the first stage.
 Now it is time to start programming with usbasp adapter, but this will be discussed later.